Complexity order of multiple resource algorithms: SDE complexity order

 In practical applications, suppose that $n$ is known, and one obtains $\epsilon_{T}$ and $\epsilon_{S}$ to satisfy this equation at some $N'_{T}$ and $N'_{S}$.
 Then the optimum is obtained at all resource allocations, provided the equality $\epsilon_{S}\left(r\right)=\sqrt{2n}\epsilon_{T}\left(r\right)$ can be maintained.
 This implies that on changing the resource by a factor of $\lambda$, one must ensure that:

-where the factor $\alpha$ is defined so that $\alpha=\lambda^{2c}.$ This shows that more resources should be used to minimize the sampling error than the step-size error, since this provides the most effective use of the computational time.
+where the factor $\alpha$ is defined so that $\alpha=\lambda^{2c}.$ This shows that more resources should be used to minimize the sampling error than the step-size error, providing the most effective use of the computational time and energy.

-Other examples include partial differential equations in $d$ space-time dimensions that that require $d$ resources, while stochastic partial differential equations have $d+1$ resources.
-In these cases, the space and time-step errors do not always factorize in a simple way, leading to a more complex optimization process.